helio-fm/helio-sequencer/Docs/getting-started.md

  * ![sidebar-right-1] — toggle the playback loop over the selection (`F11`),
  * ![sidebar-right-2] — edit [modes](#edit-modes) (`1`, `2`, `3`),
- * ![sidebar-right-3] — some other tools - the chord tool and arpeggiators, if available,
+ * ![sidebar-right-3] — undo/redo,
- * ![sidebar-right-4] — copy and paste, undo and redo,
+ * ![sidebar-right-4] — other tools - the chord tool, arpeggiators(if available), and metronome,
  * ![sidebar-right-5] — playback (`Space` or `Enter`) and recording (`F12`) control.

 ## Piano roll

 The piano roll always limits the editable scope to a single track.
 You will see all other tracks in a semi-transparent ghost mode.
 Most common interactions with the piano roll canvas are:

- * right-click on the inactive note to focus the editor to another track,
+ * right-click (or long-tap) on the inactive note to focus the editor to another track,
  * right-drag the empty space to pan the canvas:

 ![piano-roll]